GED Test (MPS Adult Education)Solutions

 Age Waivers: Candidates must be at least 19 years of age and not currently enrolled in high school.
-Anyone between the ages of 16-18 must receive an Age Waiver from the State of Minnesota before testing.
-Beginning August 2014, 16-year-olds will no longer be eligible for adult education services and will not be able to test.
+Individuals who are 17 or 18 must receive an Age Waiver from the State of Minnesota before testing.
+As of August 2014, 16-year-olds are no longer eligible for adult education services and are not eligible to test.
 Visit education.state.mn.us for more information.

-Accommodations: Accommmodations must be requested and approved through GED Testing Service.
+Accommodations: Accommodations must be requested and approved through GED Testing Service.
 Click here for more information.

 Subjects: The GED has four tests or modules: Social Studies, Science, Reasoning Through Language Arts and Math.
 Click here for more details.

 Scoring: A minimum score of 150 out of a possible 200 on each test is necessary to pass and receive a high school equivalency credential.
 Individuals may also earn an "Honors" score if they receive a score of 170 or higher on any test.

 Test Results: Test results are available 24-48 hours after testing.
 Individuals must access their own scores by logging into their GED profie at GED.com.
 Official transcripts issued by the Minnesota Department of Education will be mailed to individuals after passing all four modules.

 Retesting: Candidates may take each test three times during a calendar year (Jan-Dec) with no waiting between tests.
 If a candidate does not pass an individual test after three attempts they must wait 60 days before retesting.
 Retests must be paid for and scheduled through GED.com.
 The first two retests in each area are $10.